openstack/tacker/doc/source/configuration/enhanced_policy.rst

     | manager       | user-manager@Default |       | nfv@Default |        |        | False     |
     +---------------+----------------------+-------+-------------+--------+--------+-----------+

 Create resources with enhanced tacker attributes
 ------------------------------------------------

 This section describes how to create resources with enhanced tacker attributes, using examples.

 Register vim with area attribute
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When registering a vim, users can specify area attribute for the vim.
 This is
 achieved by putting the area attribute into the extra field of the vim
 configuration file.
-Please refer to VIM Management [#VIM_Management]_ for how
+Please refer to :doc:`/cli/cli-legacy-vim` for how
 to register a vim.
 And the project_name of the vim configuration file is used as tenant attribute
 of instantiated VNF.

 .. warning::

   It is highly recommended that users who performs the VIM registration is
   isolated from users who call VNF LCM APIs.
 Otherwise, users can ignore
   area attribute if VIM by overwriting.

 #.
 Register an OpenStack VIM with area attribute ``tokyo@japan``.